Laurie Cumbo

-Laurie A. Cumbo (born February 4, 1975) is an American politician and Commissioner of the New York City Department of Cultural Affairs.
+Laurie A. Cumbo (born February 21, 1975) is an American politician who formerly served as Commissioner of the New York City Department of Cultural Affairs.
 A Democrat, she served in the New York City Council for the 35th district from 2014 to 2021, which includes the Brooklyn neighborhoods of Fort Greene, Clinton Hill, and Prospect Heights, portions of Bedford-Stuyvesant, Crown Heights, Downtown Brooklyn, the Brooklyn Navy Yard, and Vinegar Hill.
 She is the founder and first executive director of the Museum of Contemporary African Diaspora Arts.

 Cumbo was ineligible to run in 2021 due to term limits.

 Early life and education

 Cumbo was born in Brooklyn, New York to Wilkins and Beverly Cumbo, the latter an opera singer, and raised in East Flatbush at a time when waves of people of Jewish descent were leaving and residents of African descent were arriving.
 (Her father had moved to the neighborhood in the 1940s.)

+Cumbo developed an interest in museums and the visual arts at an early age.
+At the age of fifteen, she began interning at the Metropolitan Museum of Art.
+She subsequently held internships at the Brooklyn Museum, the Brooklyn Children's Museum, the High Museum of Art, the Spelman College Museum of Fine Art, and the Grey Art Museum.

 After graduating from Brooklyn Technical High School, she was accepted into and enrolled in Spelman College in Atlanta, Georgia in 1997, inspired by the actions of characters on The Cosby Show and A Different World.
 After receiving a degree in fine arts there, she received a master's degree in visual arts administration from New York University in 1999.